thomasabishop/systems-obscure/src/posts/self-hosting-1-initial-setup.md

 tags: ["projects"]
 ---

-With the way the internet Internet (and the world) is going, the benefits of self-hosting the services you rely on is becoming increasingly obvious.
+With the way the Internet (and the world) is going, the benefits of self-hosting the services you rely on is becoming increasingly apparent.

 I have been using AWS to run a limited set microservices on the Free Tier but doing anything interesting with an actual server and database becomes expensive